 Bearded dragons make wonderful pets, but unless you’ve spent a great deal of time around them, you may be unfamiliar with the finer points of keeping one.
-That includes knowing what foods are safe to feed them — like oranges.
-Are they fine or will they harm your dragon?
+That includes knowing what foods are safe to feed them—like oranges.
+Are they healthy or will they harm your dragon?

-The answer is no, your bearded dragon should never eat oranges.
+The answer is no, your bearded dragon should not be fed oranges.
 We explain why in more detail.

 What About Mandarin Oranges?

-Mandarin oranges are less acidic than regular oranges, so in that aspect, they’re a better choice.
+Mandarin oranges are less acidic than regular oranges, so some people might think they are a better choice.
 However, just because they have less acid doesn’t mean they’re safe for bearded dragons, as there’s still enough acid to cause a host of problems.

 What’s more, mandarin oranges have even more sugar, so they’re even worse in that regard.
-You also shouldn’t feed them clementines, navel oranges, or orange peels — and definitely don’t serve them a big glass of orange juice.
-Basically, if it looks like an orange, don’t give it to your dragon.
+You also shouldn’t feed them clementines or orange peels and definitely don’t serve them a big glass of orange juice.
+Basically, if it looks like an orange, it’s best if you don’t give it to your dragon.

 Can Bearded Dragons Eat Insects That Eat Oranges?

-Now that we’ve established that oranges are terrible, horrible, no good, very bad for your bearded dragon, it’s worth asking: What about eating bugs that have eaten oranges?
+Now that we’ve established that oranges are not good for your bearded dragon, it’s worth asking: what about eating bugs that have eaten oranges?
 Will all the sugar and acid transfer from the bug to your dragon?

-The answer is yes and no. These insects have evolved to eat oranges and other acid-heavy foods, so their bodies are better able to break down the chemicals inside.
-In fact, many insects (like Dubai roaches) thrive when being fed oranges, as it helps them build their calcium levels — the exact opposite of what happens to your bearded dragon.
+The answer is usually yes.
+These insects have evolved to eat oranges and other acid-heavy foods, so their bodies are better able to break down the chemicals inside.
+In fact, many insects (like Dubia roaches) enjoy being fed oranges.

 Are There Any Fruits That Bearded Dragons Can Eat?